Personal workspace on signup

 The MCP-key path bypasses this gate — a cb_live_* key is workspace-scoped, and minting one requires admin role, so the key is treated as the owner’s delegate.
 Free and Enterprise workspaces skip the owner check entirely.

-This matters for team setups: if a Builder workspace wants multiple humans authoring blocks, the right pattern in v1 is each human has their own Builder workspace, with cross-workspace collaboration via canvas visibility (unlisted share links) rather than shared write access.
+This matters for team setups: if a Builder workspace wants multiple humans authoring blocks, the right pattern in v1 is each human has their own Builder workspace, with cross-workspace collaboration via public canvases (shared at the /<username>/<slug> URL) rather than shared write access.

 Invites